Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 >
 > There is also a Java version of this repo available [here](https://github.com/Azure/azure-iot-pcs-remote-monitoring-java)

-The preview offers many features but there are known bugs.
+This solution offers many features but there are known bugs.
 You can refer to our [Issues List](issues) in this repo (and in any submodules) to see known requests and issues.
 If something doesn’t work as you would expect, feel free to submit new [issues](https://github.com/Azure/azure-iot-pcs-remote-monitoring-dotnet/issues).